elliot-gh/WoWS-Discord-Bot/README.md

 This is currently under active development, and thus there will be issues.

 ## Planned Features
-* A seperate listener and bot so that any Discord member can have their stats printed in the channel.
+* A seperate listener and server hosted bot so that any Discord member can have their stats printed in the channel.
 * Region detection based on set roles.
 * Support other APIs, such as [Warships.Today](https://warships.today/).
+* Load PvE/PvP stats depending on current game mode.

 ## Setup
 1. Download [Node.js](https://nodejs.org/).
 This has been developed and tested on v6.11.0 LTS.
 Non LTS versions are not guaranteed to work.